top of page

 Disability Wisdom As Soul Care

-With Rabbi Lauren Tuchman
+With Rabbi Lauren Tuchman and Kohenet Dr. Harriette Wimms

 Disability Wisdom as Soul Care (DWASC) is a Mussar va’ad/study group that centers disabled experiences and equips participants with Jewish spiritual wisdom and tools for personal and spiritual development, builds much-needed community, and helps support anti-ableism justice work.

 We approach learning from a disability wisdom perspective and honor Torah found in classic Jewish texts and in those from Jews and others with disabilities.
 We believe spiritual wisdom can be found in many places and through many voices, and honor that our spiritual practice is inseparable from our embodied experiences.
-In this cohort, we will bring our full selves to developing our spiritual practice together as we create a holy container for practice and growth through Mussar (applied Jewish wisdom) and Chassidut (applied Jewish Mysticism).
+In this cohort, we will bring our full selves to developing our spiritual practice together as we create a holy container for joy, practice, and growth through Mussar (applied Jewish wisdom) and Chassidut (applied Jewish Mysticism).

 Interested in joining?